phn/pytpm/doc/index.rst

 Important notes
 ===============

 #.
-As of now there is a ~0.2 arc-seconds difference in declination for FK5
+As of now there is a ~0.2 arc-seconds difference between the
-   J2000 to FK4 B1950 conversion, between the value given by PyTPM and that given by Vizier/Simbad.
+   declination given by PyTPM and that given by Vizier/Simbad, for the FK5 J2000 to FK4 B1950 conversion, .
 This is most likely due to difference in the model used for the FK5-FK4 conversion.

 #.
 The file :file:`src/tpm/delta_AT.c` must be updated when Delta-AT is
    changed by the IERS_, and PyTPM Cython code must re-compiled.
 See